anton-smirnov-robert/weaver/content/note/The Use of Knowledge in Society.md

 ---
-title: "literature note on Hayek1945"
+title: "The Use of Knowledge in Society"
 date: 2022-12-12
 draft: false
 showthedate: true